CEHS-research/eBook_install/docs/06-updating.md

 ![](images/update.png)
-Periodically you will need to update: R, R Studio, and your packages.
+Periodically you will need to update: R, R Studio, and your packages (but NOT $\LaTeX$).

 <div class="rmdconstruct">